danbernier/invisibleblocks/_drafts/sensitivity_curves.md

 angle += spinSpeed;
 {% endhighlight %}

 But our `spinSpeed` ranges from _negative one_ to one, and multiplying negative numbers makes them positive.
-That would mean the square would always spin in the same direction!
+That would make the square only spin in to the right.
+Fixing that involes the second trick.

-**Second trick:** _To square a number in the range -1..1, and preserve its sign, multiply it by its absolute value._ Obvious?
+**The Second Trick:** _To square a number in the range -1..1, and preserve its sign, multiply it by its absolute value._ Obvious?
 Sure.
 But this is so useful, I think it's worth spelling out.

 To multiply two numbers, and get a negative number, the numbers must have different signs.